sdiehl/kaleidoscope/README.md

 $ cabal install --only-dependencies
 ```

-Installing with Nix
+Building with Nix
 -------

-The easiest way (if you are currently using Nix package manager or NixOS) is to install all dependencies, both
+If you are currently using Nix package manager or NixOS, is to install all
-Haskell and system libraries, is to use the ``default.nix`` configuration provided.
-From the source directory
+dependencies, both Haskell and system libraries, is to use the ``default.nix``
-simply run:
+configuration provided.
+From the source directory simply run:

 ```bash
 $ nix-shell